storyblok/storyblok-svelte/README.md

 ### 3. Link your components to Storyblok Visual Editor

-To link the Storyblok components, you have to
+To link the Storyblok components, you have to:

 - Load them in components when calling `storyblokInit`